 Electronic System To Improve Patients’ End Of Life Care Shared Nationally As Best Practice

-Details of an electronic system supporting who are receiving end of life care in the Humber, Coast and Vale Care Partnership area, have been published nationally, to share with other health and care organisations as best practice.
+Details of an electronic system supporting people who are receiving end of life care in the Humber, Coast and Vale Care Partnership area, have been published nationally, to share with other health and care organisations as best practice.

 The Electronic Palliative Care Co-ordination System (EPaCCS) is a palliative care shared record, which enables different health and care organisations to share information about a patient’s end of life preferences and care plans.
 GP practices, hospices, hospitals and other health and care providers are now using EPaCCS to transform end of life care for people in the area.